IainJackson90/pp5-mildew-detection/README.md

     </details>

 2. I would not describe this as a bug but as an isuue that can be attended to in the futre, I found evrytime I made a new model I could have created a global variable where I can change the version on one place rather than have to change it indevidualy at multiple difrent places

+3. I wanted to run another model v12 but after doig all the data colection and preporation I have decided against it the image motage is loaded from the

 ## Futre development